Wobbly (musician)

-Wobbly is the moniker of Jon Leidecker (born 1970) a San Francisco–based musician/composer of experimental electronic music.
+Wobbly is the moniker of Jonathan Henning Leidecker (born 1970), an American musician/composer of experimental electronic music based in San Francisco.

 Biography

 He has released works on Tigerbeat6, Illegal Art, Alku, Phthalo, and others.
-He has been producing music since 1987 and ongoing studio and live projects involve collaborations with People Like Us, Thomas Dimuzio, Kevin Blechdom, Tim Perkis, Matmos, The Weatherman of Negativland, and Dieter Moebius & Tim Story (composer).
+He has been producing music since 1987 and ongoing studio and live projects involve collaborations with People Like Us, Thomas Dimuzio, Kevin Blechdom, Tim Perkis, Matmos, The Weatherman of Negativland, and Dieter Moebius & Tim Story.
 He is also a member of the Chopping Channel and Sagan.

 In 2002, Leidecker was responsible for the first montage and final cleanup of the Keep the Dog album, That House We Lived In (2003).

 In 2008, Leidecker worked on the podcast 'Variations' for the Museum of Contemporary Art in Barcelona.
-'Variations' is an overview of the history of collage and the practice of 'sampling' through 20th century music.
+It is an overview of the history of collage and the practice of 'sampling' through 20th century music.

 In 2011, Leidecker joined the multimedia collective Negativland.
 With Negativland's Mark Hosler and Peter Conheim along with Doug Wellman, Leidecker produced "There Is No Don", a live tribute to the late Don Joyce and his work, on July 23, 2015.
 Jon continues to produce and host Don's Over the Edge weekly radio program.

 In 2015, he joined Splendor Generator with Bill Thibault, Tim Perkis and Xopher Davidson (of ANTIMATTER).